You are going on a trip with your baby but you still want to be practical and able to move as flawlessly as a professional traveler?

 2. Pack a pair (or two) of Bluetooth Earphones

-We all use portable devices, and when you have a call or maybe you just want to listen to your favorite playlist while you are carrying your baby around, bluetooth earphones are a must to do the trick.
+We all use portable devices, and when you have a call or maybe you just want to listen to your favorite playlist while you are carrying your baby around, high-quality bluetooth earphones are a must to do the trick.

 Why doest it have to be bluetooth?
 Well, if he or she sleeps then no problem.
 But when you have to carry your beloved monster, that’s where the trouble starts.
 Wires on your baby’s way are heaven for her curiosity.
 Your baby will grab, bite and eventually break it.
 This is how this amazing 21st century idea (bluetooth) can save your day, by avoiding all this – unless you are a ninja master that can dodge all of your baby’s moves.

 We are an unconventional family and… wait for it… we don’t have a stroller!

 Wraps, ring slings or baby carriers can save you lots of space while traveling, and definitely some of your sanity.
 If you really think you need a stroller, you can always rent one at your destination!
 But babywearing will save you the hassle of having to wrestle a pram into a plane, a bus or a train.